-• JAL will introduce biomass-derived stretch films from October 2025.
+- JAL will introduce biomass-derived stretch film from October 2025.

 Introduction of Biomass-Derived Materials

-Mitsui Chemicals is advancing the development of biomass naphtha-derived products under the BePLAYER™ brand to support biomass conversion and address global warming.
+Mitsui Chemicals is advancing the development of biomass naphtha-derived products under the BePLAYER™ brand to support the biomass conversion of society.
 Japan Airlines (JAL) has adopted Biomass Evolue™, produced by Prime Polymer, for stretch films used in cargo handling at domestic airports in Japan.

 Implementation Timeline

-JAL plans to gradually introduce these biomass-derived stretch films starting in October 2025.
+JAL plans to gradually introduce the biomass-derived stretch film starting in October 2025.
 This initiative is expected to contribute to a reduction of CO2 emissions by approximately 50 tons annually.

 Mass Balance Method

 As of June 2025, the Mitsui Chemicals Group has successfully incorporated biomass through the mass balance method in over 40 product groups.
-This method also plays a crucial role in chemical recycling, contributing to a circular economy.
+Additionally, the mass balance method is crucial for chemical recycling, supporting the development of a circular economy.